 Whistler has an extensive bike trail system that ranges from basic, paved scenic paths, to expert level back country trails.
 So if you’ve got family members who are interested in taking the easier route you can rent tandem, carriage bikes, or even kids’ bikes to get you out exploring Whistler.

 Have you ever thought of buying a used bike from a bike shop?
 We fell upon the kid’s bike section and before I knew it, found ourselves shopping for bikes… oh wait, that was the kids pulling at our sleeves!
 While we didn’t walk out of the shop with a bike on that day, we did our research and learned that the end of season is the best time to purchase used bikes and that we could save a LOT of money by doing so.
 My kids don’t read my blog so I can tell you a little secret… we’re hoping to put new bikes under the Christmas tree this year!

-So whether you’re new to Whistler Mountain Biking or a seasoned professional looking to visit Whistler and hit the park, we recommend getting your bike at Whistler Sports Rentals.
+So whether you’re new to visit Whistler we recommend getting your bike at Whistler Sports Rentals.
 Feel free to check out their website, drop them an email at [email protected] or give them a call at 604-966-4409.

 While you’re visiting Whistler we recommend staying at the Aava Whistler Hotel… Whistler’s most bike friendly hotel!

 Make sure you check out our blog about Whistler ATV Tours, another must-do while in Whistler!